-GI measures only foods containing carbohydrates — meat, fish and many vegetables don’t have a GI value as they contain very little carbohydrate.
+GI measures are only applicable to foods containing carbohydrates — meat, fish, eggs, cheese, avocado and many vegetables don’t have a GI value as they contain very little (or no) carbohydrate.

 |The GI of carbohydrate-containing foods|

 (GI of 55 or less)